 Recent Reviews

-A Night at the Shore – A BOLO Books Cold Case Review
+Murder at the Grand Alpine Hotel – A BOLO Books “Sidebar” Review

-The Black Wolf – The BOLO Books Review
+The Cracked Mirror – The BOLO Books Review (UK Edition)

 Recent Interviews